wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-a-sms-delivery-receipt-from-a-mobile-carrier-with-node-js-dr.md

 ## Handling a WebHook with Express

-The code is similar to the example in [the last article](https://learn.vonage.com/blog/2016/10/27/receive-sms-messages-node-js-express-dr/), except the HTTP route.
-For DLR, use `/receipt` or whatever the callback URL you have specified in the previos step in *Settings*.
+The code is similar to the example in [the last article](https://learn.vonage.com/blog/2016/10/27/receive-sms-messages-node-js-express-dr/), except for the HTTP route.
+For DLR, use `/receipt` or whatever the callback URL you have specified in the previous step in *Settings*.

 ```javascript
 const server = app.listen(5000);